Does your barcode scan? Test it with an IntelliScanner Pro

 Note that none of the scanners you buy to just scan barcodes will tell you whether your barcode image is ISO compliant.
 Every scanner has features built-in that are designed to optimize the scanning process — there are scanners out there that will even scan damaged barcodes — which overshoots your verification aim.

-However, by scanning from within Barcode Producer with an IntelliScanner Pro — an inexpensive but capable handheld scanner that retails for $199 on Amazon — you can make sure a barcode reads well under most circumstances.
+However, by scanning from within Barcode Producer with an IntelliScanner Pro — an inexpensive but capable handheld scanner available on Amazon — you can make sure a barcode reads well under most circumstances.

 To have the best chances of success, consider these steps when printing barcodes: